nasa/Common-Metadata-Repository/search-app/docs/api.md

 ]
 ```

-On occassions when variable association cannot be processed at all due to invalid input, variable association request will return a failure status code with the appropriate error message.
+On occasions when variable association cannot be processed at all due to invalid input, the variable association request will return a failure status code with the appropriate error message.

 #### <a name="variable-dissociation"></a> Variable Dissociation